-The 301 CC has two 40-gallon fish lockers built into the aft cockpit floor on the port and starboard sides.
+The 350 CC has two 62-gallon fish lockers located port and starboard of the cockpit.
 These lockers are insulated and each one is connected to a macerator with the contents being dumped overboard.
-The macerators are located in the bilge on the inboard sides of the stringers.
+The macerators are located in the bilge on the outboard sides of the stringers.
 They can be accessed through the bilge access hatch under the aft folding seat.
+All lockers/hatches come standard with gas shocks to assist in opening and holding the latch open while loading or unloading.
 These lockers can also double as storage for various other items.